dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

 release schedule as separate evidence roles and accepts both HTML and PDF.
 The New Residential Construction entry separately binds the Census/HUD housing-release archive, including its legacy text and unified PDF eras.
+The New Residential Sales entry binds the successor Census release archive explicitly because the older historical-data route is retired.
 The reusable HTML-release adapter preserves such text as one bounded UTF-8 record, including the exact line count and raw-snapshot lineage.